The Madison Suite

 -The apartment does not have a buzzer system

 -The kitchen is small and a bit older, but still good enough to prepare your morning coffee and other basics, just don’t expect to flex your culinary muscles

 -One of the queen beds is in the living room

 -As this is NYC, you shouldn’t expect the streets below to be quiet – there may be construction or traffic noise nearby

 -The fireplaces are only decorative

 -This is a large full-floor apartment with multiple rooms.
 Starting rates are based on single occupancy.

--Although there are 3 beds in the apartment, the maximum number of primary guests allowed is two.
+-The maximum number of primary guests allowed is two.